aukustomx/aukustomx.github.io/_posts/2025-02-28-why-you-shouldn't-use-exceptions-for-control-flow-but-should-use-them-for-business-rules-in-spring-boot.md

 - Short-circuits execution if a business rule is violated.
 - No unnecessary try-catch blocks in the service layer.

-### 3. Handle the Exception Globally in a Controller Advice
+### 3. Handle the exception globally in a Controller Advice
 ```java
 @RestControllerAdvice
 public class GlobalExceptionHandler {